 There Is A Solution To This Common Problem With Truck Tents

 See that gap there between the tailgate and the tent?
-I researched a lot of different truck tents, reading dozens of reviews on each type, and all the different models had the complaint of gaps.
-This gap is easy to fix, though, by taking along two old towels with you and shoving them in the space.
+I researched a lot of different truck tents, reading dozens of reviews on each type, and all the different models had complaints of gaps.
+However, this gap is easy to fix by taking along two old towels with you and shoving them in the space.

 The Last Step To The Self Built Truck Camper Was Installing The Simple Water System